 Humanity receives much of its food via the global trade network (D'Odorico et al., 2014; Janssens et al., 2020).
-However, with such interconnectedness comes the potential for large-scale systemic risk Bernard de Raymond et al., 2021), where local failures can have cascading effects throughout the broader system.
+However, with such interconnectedness comes the potential for large-scale systemic risk (Bernard de Raymond et al., 2021), where local failures can have cascading effects throughout the broader system.
 A significant component of the system's vulnerability is its lack of diversity on all levels, ranging from seed varieties to the number of companies trading food and few but dominant exporters (Clapp, 2023; Hamilton et al., 2020; Nyström et al., 2019).
 Global trade has been described as "robust, yet fragile," capable of weathering more minor shocks but increasingly vulnerable to major ones (Foti et al., 2013; Ma et al., 2023; Wang et al., 2023).
-Such major shocks could come in the form of "tipping points", and involve cascading interactions with other processes such as conflict and migration in a globally interconnected world (Centeno et al., 2023; Spaiser et al., 2023).
+Such major shocks could come in the form of "tipping points", and involve cascading interactions with other processes such as conflict and migration in a globally interconnected world (Centeno et al., 2023; Spaiser et al., 2023) or by multiple separate shocks happening at once (Baum et al., 2024).
 In this context, the World Economic Forum's Global Risk Report 2023 highlights food supply crises as one of the most severe risks in the coming years and decades (World Economic Forum, 2023).